andrewdavidmackenzie/simpdiscover/README.md

     * send just one beacon
 * Simple BeaconListener struct that can be setup to receive beacons:
   * with a method that blocks sender and waits until a message is received
+    * with an optional timeout value to wait for or None to wait indefinately
 * Simple 'announce' and 'listen' binaries that use the library as examples
 * A some Doc tests to keep the API docs correct
 * Github Action to build then clippy check then test all